The Immortal (video game): Reception

 Computer Gaming World praised The Immortal's graphics, but stated that the game was really an arcade game as it was too linear to succeed as an RPG.
 It criticized the use of save points and the controls, and concluded that the game "misses the target".
 In 1992, Dragon gave the game 4 out of 5 stars.
 Computer and Video Games magazine was positive about the graphics and control scheme and gave an overall score of 93 out of 100.

 Amiga Power was mixed, awarding the game 76% and criticising its completely linear nature and lack of replay value, while identifying the graphics as a strength.

+Jim Trunzo reviewed The Immortal in White Wolf #26 (April/May, 1991), rating it a 4 out of 5 and stated that "For fantasy gamers who enjoy using their natural dexterity as well as their minds to win a game, The Immortal may well be the game they've been waiting for.
+With its splendid graphics, constant action and fantasy flavor, The Immortal is a computer game that will satisfy players for a very long time, if not forever!"

 It has been reviewed in The One for ST Games, The One for Amiga Games, VideoGame, Computer and Video Games, CU Amiga, ACE (Advanced Computer Entertainment), Datormagazin, Your Amiga, The One, Mean Machines, Zero, Joystick, Zero, The One Amiga, ST Format, Amiga Computing, Raze, Australian Commodore and Amiga Review, Amiga Format, Zzap!, Amiga Action ASM (Aktueller Software Markt), ST Format, Enchanted Realms, Amiga Joker, and Amiga Power.